-Protective styling is a great way to grow your hair and to keep your hair protected from damage.
+Protective styling is a great way to achieve longer hair and to keep your hair protected from damage.
 Remember to thoroughly wash and moisturize prior to installing any style for the best results.
 With these tips, tricks, and styles you are ready to pull off beautiful looks all summer while maintaining your curls!

 - Cosmopolitan.
 30 Box Braid Styles and Ideas to Try Immediately. https://www.cosmopolitan.com/style-beauty/beauty/a11429634/box-braids-experiment/

 - Marie Claire.
 Gorgeous Twists Styles for Natural Hair. https://www.marieclaire.com/beauty/g12918823/twisted-hairstyles/

 - Better Lenght Hair.
 7 best protective hairstyles that actually protect natural hair for black women.https://www.betterlength.com/blog/2018/03/02/7-best-protective-hairstyles-that-actually-protect-natural-hair-for-black-women/